fiskaltrust/release-notes/portal/portal-sprint-96.md

 # fiskaltrust.Portal - Sprint 96
 _March 22, 2021_

-**Rolloutmanagement in public preview**
+**Rollout Management in public preview**

-In this sprint, we have introduced a new feature that should greatly improve the rollout experience for PosDealers.
+In this sprint, we have introduced the Rollout Management feature that should greatly improve the rollout experience for PosDealers.

 ## Features